exponea/exponea-flutter-sdk/Documentation/configuration.md

   * Default value: `10`

 * `advancedAuthEnabled`
-  * If set, advanced authorization is used for communication with the Engagement APIs listed in [Customer Token Authorization](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-authorization#customer-token-authorization).
+  * If set, advanced authorization is used for communication with the {user.mkg} APIs listed in [Customer Token Authorization](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-authorization#customer-token-authorization).
   * Refer to the [authorization documentation](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-authorization) for details.

 * `inAppContentBlockPlaceholdersAutoLoad`